prolificinteractive/material-calendarview/docs/CUSTOMIZATION.md

 You can customize this by setting `mcv_showOtherDates` in xml, or by calling `setShowOtherDates()`.

 Avaliable flags are:
-* `other_months`: Show aditional days from the previous and next months
+* `other_months`: Show additional days from the previous and next months
 * `out_of_range`: Show dates that are outside of the minimum and maximum date range
 * `decorated_disabled`: Show dates that are set as disabled by a decorator
 * `none`: An alias that sets none of the flags